PennockTech/smtpdane/README.md

 Per [RFC7672][] we only support `DANE-TA(2)` and `DANE-EE(3)`;
 `PKIX-TA(0)` and `PKIX-EE(1)` are explicitly unsupported.

-~~To avoid requiring a local DNSSEC validating DNS resolver, DNSSEC is validated inside the `smtpdane` tool.
-To achieve this, the root zone trust anchors are baked into the code.
-Every few years these are rotated and `smtpdane` will need to be updated and rebuilt.~~ _\[NB: this functionality not yet implemented, still rely upon a validating resolver right now.\]_
+This relies upon a validating DNS resolver; we do not yet validate internally.
+(Most tools should not validate themselves, but perhaps a monitoring tool should?)

-Optionally this client can speak TLS-on-connect instead of STARTTLS, to aid with monitoring `smtps` (commonly deployed on the non-IANA-assigned port 465).
+Optionally this client can speak TLS-on-connect instead of STARTTLS, for [RFC8314][] `submissions` service (historically called `smtps` or `ssmtp`); this is port 465 mail service for clients to submit mail.

 The tool will connect to each SMTP server specified, in parallel.
 If there are multiple IP addresses, then each will be connected to, in parallel.